AcedYu/21-google-books-react-search/README.md

 # 21-google-books-react-search
-This assignment was assigned by the U.C.
-Berkeley Extension Full-time Full Stack Flex Boot Camp.
-This is assignment 21 for the program.
-In this assignment I was tasked to create a fullstack MERN application using MongoDB and React.
+In this project I created a fullstack MERN application using MongoDB and React.

 It contains notable features such as:
 - A Search feature that returns back data from the google books API